Annoying & Harassing Phone Calls

 Probation Sentence: Probation is a period of supervision in lieu of an actual jail sentence.
 Probation sentences carry terms of probation that must be followed in order to avoid an actual jail sentence.
 A probation sentence may be available in some PC 653m cases depending on the facts of the case and the defendant's criminal history.
 In some cases, if probation is granted and the defendant is ordered to serve a jail sentence that jail sentence may be served on work release or house arrest in lieu of actual jail.

-In addition to a possible jail sentence, if found guilty of the crime of annoying or harassing phone calls, the defendant could face any of the following: criminal fines, stay-away orders, harsh probation terms, restitution, negative consequences for immigration status, loss or suspension of a professional license, civil lawsuits, mandatory anger management classes, and more.
+In addition to a possible jail sentence, if found guilty of the crime of annoying or harassing phone calls (PC 653m), the defendant could face any of the following: criminal fines, stay-away orders, harsh probation terms, restitution, negative consequences for immigration status, loss or suspension of a professional license, civil lawsuits, mandatory anger management classes, and more.

 Defense to PC 653m Crimes

-Common defenses to a criminal charge of annoying phone calls include, but are not limited to: Showing that the alleged victim actually requested the calls or the circumstances show the need for good faith voluminous and repeated calls (multiple disconnects or fluid situations dealing with child custody or child visitation are common), insufficient evidence to prove the charge, mistake of fact, statute of limitations, intoxication, insanity, coerced confessions, illegal search and seizure, and more.
+Common defenses to a criminal charge of PC 653m include, but are not limited to: Showing that the alleged victim actually requested the calls or the circumstances show the need for good faith voluminous and repeated calls (multiple disconnects or fluid situations dealing with child custody or child visitation are common), insufficient evidence to prove the charge, mistake of fact, statute of limitations, intoxication, insanity, coerced confessions, illegal search and seizure, and more.

 Crime: Annoying & Harassing Phone Calls